Carbon sinks are naturally occurring or artificially created reservoirs that absorb more carbon-based compounds than they release.

 Hope on the Horizon

 Today, over half of the original Everglades expanse has been lost, and native wildlife has greatly diminished.
 However, thanks to the Friends of the Everglades, founded in 1969 by journalist and activist Marjory Stoneman Douglas, and other groups like The Everglades Foundation, efforts have been made to protect and restore the Florida Everglades.
 These foundations are passionate about influencing political discourse, supporting scientific research, and spreading awareness through education.
-The Everglades Foundation specifically provides free learning materials to the public and to school districts to support new generations of advocates.
+The Everglades Foundation provides free learning materials to the public and to school districts to support new generations of advocates.

 So now you know a little more about the carbon sink in my backyard.
 What natural wonders are in yours?

-Written by Kristina Shane OPL Content Contributor and Editor
+OPL Content Contributor and Editor